Ethan23p/agent-dashboard/_context/project_contents.md

 # ui_manager.py
 from prompt_toolkit import PromptSession

-# This module handles all terminal input and output.
-# It defines HOW to display information, abstracting these details from other parts of the application.

-# A single session object enables command history across multiple inputs within a run.
+# This module is responsible for the "Presentation Layer" of the application.
+# It handles all direct interaction with the terminal, abstracting the details
+# of input and output away from the core application logic in 'brain.py'.
+# If we were to build a web UI, this file would be replaced, but 'brain.py'
+# and 'agent_definitions.py' could remain largely unchanged.

+# We create a single, module-level session object.
+This allows `prompt_toolkit`
+# to remember user input history (e.g., using the up/down arrow keys)
+# for the entire duration of the application run.
 _prompt_session = PromptSession()

 def print_startup_message(auto_save_enabled: bool, filename: str):
-    """Prints the initial welcome and instructions."""
-    print("Agent is ready.
-Type '/save [filename.json]' to save history, or '/exit' to quit.") if auto_save_enabled:
+    """Prints the initial welcome and instructions to the user.""" print("Agent is ready.
+Type '/save [filename]' to save history, or '/exit' to quit.") if auto_save_enabled:
         print(f"Auto-saving is ON.
 History will be saved to '{filename}' after each turn.")

 def print_shutdown_message():
-    """Prints a clean shutdown message."""
+    """Prints a consistent shutdown message."""
-    print("Shutting down...")
+    print("\nClient session ended.")

 def print_agent_response(text: str):
-    """Formats and prints the agent's text response.
-    Indentation is used for visual distinction of the agent's output.
     """
+    Formats and prints the agent's text response.
+    The primary goal here is to visually distinguish the agent's output from the user's input, making the conversation easy to follow.
+    """
     print("\nAgent:")
+    # Indenting the response is a simple but effective way to create this distinction.
     indented_text = "\n".join(["    " + line for line in text.splitlines()])
     print(indented_text)

 def print_user_prompt_indicator():
+    """
+    Prints the separator and the 'You:' prompt indicator.
+This clearly marks the beginning of the user's turn.
+    """
-    """Prints the separator and the 'You:' prompt indicator for clarity.""" print("\n" + "---" * 20 + "\n")
+    print("\n" + "---" * 20 + "\n")
     print("You:")

 def print_message(message: str, style: str = "info"):
+    """
+    A general-purpose function for printing formatted system messages, such as status updates or errors.
+    """
-    """Prints a formatted message, with optional styling prefixes.""" prefix = ""
+    prefix = ""
     if style.lower() == "error":
         prefix = "[ERROR] "